-The Company's rent collections continue to significantly improve.
-The Company collected approximately 97% of rents billed for the three months ended December 31, 2020 and approximately 95% of rents billed for the three months ended March 31, 2021.
-The Company continues to make significant progress in its negotiations with national and local tenants to secure rental payments, despite a significant portion of the Company's tenants requesting rental assistance, whether in the form of deferral or rent reduction.
-The majority of such requests were made in 2020.
-For example, of the nearly 200 national tenants in the Company's portfolio, excluding tenants that have filed bankruptcy and vacated the Company's properties, the Company has yet to reach agreement with only 1% of those tenants, as measured based on total rent.
-The lease amendments negotiated by the Company have resulted in a combination of rent payment deferrals and rent abatements.
-The majority of the Company's leases require continued payment of rent by the Company's tenants during the period of government mandated closures caused by COVID-19.
-Additionally, many of the Company's leases contain co-tenancy clauses.
+The Company's rent collections have continued to significantly improve and are now comparable to pre-COVID levels.
+The Company has made significant progress in its negotiations with national and local tenants to secure rental payments, despite a significant portion of the Company's tenants requesting rental assistance, whether in the form of deferral or rent reduction.
+This effort of negotiating COVID-19 rental assistance agreements is essentially now completed.
+The lease amendments negotiated by the Company related to COVID-19 have resulted in a combination of rent payment deferrals and rent abatements.
+The majority of the Company's leases required continued payment of rent by the Company's tenants during the period of government mandated closures caused by COVID-19.
+Additionally, many of the Company's leases contain cotenancy clauses.
 Certain Anchor or small tenant closures have become permanent following the re-opening of the Company's Centers, and co-tenancy clauses within certain leases may be triggered as a result.
-The Company does not anticipate the negative impact of such clauses on lease revenue will be significant.
+The Company does not anticipate any negative impact of such clauses on lease revenue will be significant.